npbtrac/enpii-dev-suite/README.md

 - Wait for several mins and you'll have:
   - Nginx (work as a webserver)
   - PHP-FPM (PHP execution server)
-  - ElasticSearch
-  - Redis
+  - MySql
   - phpmyadmin (should connect to mysql via host host.docker.internal)
   - We include MySQL in docker containers but because we believe database is important and you may lose you db once docker failed.
-Using a database server on local machine is out proposal: use `host.docker.internal` for the hostname to connect
+Using a database server on local machine is out proposal: use `host.docker.internal` (for mac), `10.0.2.2` (for docker machine) for the hostname to connect to your main machine.

 ___